bugraeydo/Flower-Classification-using-Convolutional-Neural-Networks/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).

 Feel free to use and modify the code according to your needs.

-If you encounter any issues or have questions, please feel free to contact [your-email@example.com](mailto:your-email@example.com).
+If you encounter any issues or have questions, please feel free to contact [bugra.eyidogan@gmail.com]

-Happy coding!